Skip to content

 The REPL is the environment in which all Clojure code runs, whether that be during development, testing or in production systems.

-A Terminal UI provides a simple way to interact with the REPL, sending code expressions for evaluation and returning results.
-A terminal UI is most useful for expressions for longer running processes or for a convienient way to interact with the REPL state and manage components.
+A Terminal REPL provides a simple way to interact with the REPL, sending code expressions for evaluation and returning results.

-Rebel is a REPL terminal UI that provides auto-completion, function call syntax help, themes and key binding styles to enhance the development experience.
+Rebel is a REPL terminal UI that provides auto-completion, function call syntax help and documentation, themes and key binding styles to enhance the development experience.
 Clojure tools also include a REPL with a minimal interface by default.

-Practicalli Clojure CLI Config contains an alias to run rebel readline.
+:repl/rebel alias is provided by Practicalli Clojure CLI Config to run rebel readline.

 :main-opts ["-m" "rebel-readline.main"]}